 For the best experience possible, check out these six strategies to help you succeed—from the application process all the way through your first year.

 1. Visit Campuses When Choosing Where to Apply

 Online resources are a great starting point for gathering information when applying to colleges.
 But once you’ve narrowed down your top choices, consider visiting their campuses to get a feel for each environment.
 Once on campus, you can interact with current students, explore the facilities, and even set up meetings with counselors and department heads to learn more from those who know the college best.
 Visiting the campus is an opportunity to see what the college is really like in person, and you may discover that it feels so much like home that you can’t picture yourself anywhere else.
 If visiting campus in person isn’t an option, see if the college you're interested in has an online campus tour or virtual events to help you connect and ask questions.

-Contact the admissions team when you make your appointment to visit campus and take advantage of that time to chat with an admissions counselor.
-Or chat with your admissions counselor online.
-A counselor can help address any questions your family might not be able to answer.
+Contact the admissions team when you make your appointment to visit campus and take advantage of that time to chat with an admissions representative.
+Or chat with your admissions representative online.
+A representative can help address any questions your family might not be able to answer.
 They can even point out tips and tricks for applying that are especially helpful for first-generation students.

 3. Explore a Variety of Course Options